 In a simple ceremony held in the DOJ premises on March 7, DOJ secretary Emmanuel Caparas received the UFED Cellebrite unit and cited the USHSI for its help to combat cybercrime.

-The event was attended by representatives from the USHSI Office in Manila, namely Attach?
-Ransom Avilla, Deputy Attach?
-Juan Bortfeld, Assistant Attach?
-Steven Sampilo, Assistant Attach?
-Jim Anglemyer, and Special Agent Keith Cramsey.
+The event was attended by representatives from the USHSI Office in Manila, namely Attache Ransom Avilla, Deputy Attache Juan Bortfeld, Assistant Attache Steven Sampilo, Assistant Attache Jim Anglemyer, and Special Agent Keith Cramsey.

 During the turnover ceremony, DOJ-OOC agent-in-charge Jed Sherwin Uy said the DOJ-OOC, together with the National Bureau of Investigation (NBI) and the Philippine National Police (PNP), recently scored high profile arrests on facilitators and perpetrators of online child abuse through valuable information shared by the USHSI, which has been at the forefront in combating child sexual exploitation.